-As recommended by the American Cancer Society (ACS), annual screening mammography for women, beginning at age 40, is the key to detecting breast cancer early and saving lives.
+Windsong Radiology recommends annual screening mammography for women, beginning at age 40.
+Studies show that early detection is the key to detecting breast cancer early and saving lives.
 Even with no symptoms of breast disease, women should schedule their screening mammogram appointments annually with an order from their doctor.
 However, if you are experiencing a worrisome lump, nipple discharge, a change in breast skin, breast pain, or if you have a strong family history of breast cancer, then your physician should order a diagnostic mammogram, which is more comprehensive in nature.

 Windsong Radiology Group has updated our mammography protocol to ensure compliance with the New York State Department of Health regulations, which require a direct order for Mammography and other Radiology procedures.